 "The Institutional Sources of Military Doctrine: Hegemons in Peripheral Wars," International Studies Quarterly 37, no. 4 (1993).

 "Questioning the Post-Heroic Warfare Logic: Private Contractors, Casualty Sensitivity and Public Support for War in the United States," in Sibylle Scheipers and Hew Strachan, eds., Heroism and the Changing Character of War: Toward Post-Heroic Warfare?
-(Palgrave: 2013).
+(Palgrave, 2014).

-"The Dynamics of 'Private' Security Practices and their Public Consequences: Transnational Organizations in Historical Perspective," with Virginia Haufler, in Jacquie Best and Alexandra Gheciu, eds., The Return of the Public, but Not as We Knew It: Changing Practices of Global Governance (Cambridge: Cambridge University Press, 2013).
+"The Dynamics of 'Private' Security Practices and their Public Consequences: Transnational Organizations in Historical Perspective," with Virginia Haufler, in Jacquie Best and Alexandra Gheciu, eds., The Return of the Public in Global Governance (Cambridge: Cambridge University Press, 2013).

 "The Mobilization of Private Forces after 9/11: Ad hoc Response to Inadequate Planning," in James Burk, ed., How 9/11 Changed Our Ways of War (Stanford: Stanford University Press, 2013).